-Customs law framework defines the Act's territorial reach, extraterritorial coverage, and commencement by notification.
+Customs law extends across India and to specified extraterritorial offences, with commencement left to government notification.
 The Customs Act, 1962 consolidates and amends the law relating to customs.
-It extends to the whole of India and, as provided, also applies to fishing and fishing-related activities by Indian-flagged fishing vessels beyond territorial waters of India, as well as to offences or contraventions committed outside India by any person.
+It extends to the whole of India, and also to fishing and fishing-related activities by Indian-flagged fishing vessels beyond territorial waters, as well as to offences or contraventions committed outside India where provided by the Act.
 The Act comes into force on a date appointed by the Central Government by notification in the Official Gazette.

 Cases where this provision is explicitly mentioned in the judgment/order text; may not be exhaustive.
 To view the complete list of cases mentioning this section, Click here.